-Mā Ma stood in the middle of the trail, exposed to the elements, beckoning for me to join her, to stand my ground.
+Mā Ma stood in the middle of the trail, exposed to the elements, beckoning for me to join her.
 Her hood was down, flapping in the wind like a cape.
-Her hair, always kept short with tendrils, licked the back of her neck like flames.
+Her naturally wavy black hair, always kept short, licked the back of her neck like flames.
 Behind her, wisps of white smoke escaped from a fumarole.

-Lightening rippled across the skies, closer and closer as if it was homing in on me.
-I started to lose it.
+Lightning ripped across the sky closer and closer as if it was homing in on me.
+I panicked.

 “Xiǎo Qín, do you know the name of this trail?” asked Mā Ma.
 She only used my Chinese name—Little Fragrant Grass—when she wanted me to pay attention.
 She pulled her camera from her jacket and studied me through the lens.

 I wailed louder.

-The more the three of us struggled, the more my mother seemed to relax into the landscape.
+The more the three of us struggled, the more my mother seemed to relax into a landscape.

-“Look,” she pointed at the sky, undulating like liquid silver.
+“Look,” she pointed at the gray sky, undulating like liquid silver.
 “It’s so beautiful.”

 I thought she was beautiful.